-- (a) The City will have the opportunity to review and approve the County's selection process and the criteria for the Contractor to operate the Facility.
-The City will also have the opportunity to participate in the County's process for selecting a Contractor to operate the Facility and the County must receive the City's concurrence in the County's selection, as provided by the County Implementation Plan. - (b) The City will provide input in selecting a new name for the Facility. - (c) The County will require its selected Contractor operating the Facility to enter into and comply with a Services Agreement substantially similar to that attached as Exhibit A or as amended consistent with Section 8 of this Agreement. - (d) Regardless of any future amendment of the Services Agreement, as such amendment is authorized pursuant to Section 8 of this Agreement, it shall always: - (1) include the elements set forth in the City's Resolution R-5522, including a safety and security plan, program rules and/or code of conduct, and a community relations plan; and - (2) provide that the City shall be an involved party in decisions related to the implementation of the Services Agreement and related exhibits.
+(a) The City will have the opportunity to review and approve the County's selection process and the criteria for the Contractor to operate the Facility and to participate in the County's process for selecting a Contractor to operate the Facility and must concur with the County's selection, as provided by the County Implementation Plan.

+(b) The City will provide input in selecting a new name for the Facility.

+(c) The County will require its selected Contractor operating the Facility to enter into and comply with a Services Agreement substantially similar to that attached as Exhibit A or as amended consistent with Section 8 of this Agreement.

+(d) Regardless of any future amendment of the Services Agreement, as such amendment is authorized pursuant to Section 8 of this Agreement, it shall always:

+- include the elements set forth in the City's Resolution R-5522, including a safety and security plan, program rules and/or code of conduct, and a community relations plan; and - (2) provide that the City shall be an involved party in decisions related to the implementation of the Services Agreement and related exhibits.